Xiang-CH/ENGG1340_Group_Project/README.md

 **Features**

+- Initialize player data
+  - prompt for user name
+  - name, go type, last played coordinate are stored in a player data structure - Code Requirement 2

+- User determined board size
+  - prompt user to enter desired board size
-- void init_board() - Code Requirement 1 & 2 & 3
+  - create a dynamic array for storing the board - Code Requirement 2 & 3

- 	- For intializing the board will x row and column demanding on a user input as a dynamic array,
+- Initialize board - Code Requirement 5

+  - For initializing an empty board
-  - Randomly place the three go
+  - Randomly place the 1-3 go  - Code Requirement 1

-- int num_guess() - Code Requirement 1
+- Number guess game - Code Requirement 5

-  - Randomly generates a number between 0 and 99
+  - Randomly generates a number between 0 and 99 - Code Requirement 1
   - Promote players to enter a number
   - return the player with the closer guess

-- void place_go(int x, int y)

-  - For placing the go on the board
-  - Input are the x and y coordinated of where to place

-- bool judge(int x, int y) - Code Requirement 5
+- Judge win or not - Code Requirement 5

-  - For judgeing if their is five in a row
+  - For judging if their are five in a row
   - Input are the x and y coordinated of where the go is placed
   - Outputs whether win or not

-- bool judge_horizontal(int x, int y)

-   - Helper function for the judge function, see if five in a row in the horizontal direction
-   - Input are the x and y coordinated of where the go is placed
-   - Outputs whether their is five in a row

-- bool judge_vertical(int x, int y)

-    - Helper function for the judge function, see if five in a row in the vertical direction
-    - Input are the x and y coordinated of where the go is placed
-    - Outputs whether their is five in a row

-- bool judge_diagonal(int x, int y)

-    - Helper function for the judge function, see if five in a row in the diagonal direction
-    - Input are the x and y coordinated of where the go is placed
-    - Outputs whether their is five in a row

-- bool switch_go(char **gameBoard , int width , int height , const Player player1 , const Player player2 ) - Code Requirement 5
+- Heartbeat time: switch go - Code Requirement 5

-  - Switches two go that are of different kinds
+  - Switches two go that are of different kinds after every 10 rounds
-  - input: gameboard, size of the gameboard, the players information
-  - output boolean value true: after switch the game over, win or tie; False: after switch the game continue.

-- void save_game() - Code Requirement 4 & 5
+- Save game - Code Requirement 4 & 5

   - save the current state of the board to a text file
+  - Save the player datas into a text file

-- void load_game() - Code Requirement 4 & 5
+- Load game - Code Requirement 4 & 5

   - load the board data in the text file into the current board
+  - load the player data in the test file into the current players variable